Importance

 Reported data to support the importance of a measure may include

-• Analyses to quantify the amount of variation due to comparison groups such as rural versus urban through R2 or intraclass correlation.
+• Analyses to quantify the association (correlation) between the measure focus and comparison groups such as rural versus urban or the measure focus and a material outcome

 Last Updated: